ahmedas91/zagg/content/post/digits.md

 +++
 categories = []
 date = "2016-04-05T20:55:56+03:00"
-description = " "
-keywords = []
-title = "Kaggle Digits Recognition"
+description = "On my test post, we'll solve  Kaggle's Digit Recognizer competition using python's machine learning library `sklearn`.
+It a really simple problem and used as a starting point (along with the Titanic one). " keywords = [] title = "Kaggle Digits Recognition"

 +++

-In this post, I'll solve  Kaggle's [Digit Recognizer](https://www.kaggle.com/c/digit-recognizer) competition using python's machine learning library `sklearn`.
-However, if you want to check out an implementation from scratch, I have uploaded one on this repo on github.
+On my test post, we'll solve  Kaggle's [Digit Recognizer](https://www.kaggle.com/c/digit-recognizer) competition using python's machine learning library `sklearn`.
+It a really simple problem and used as a starting point (along with the [Titanic](https://www.kaggle.com/c/titanic) one) Kaggle competitions.
+If you want to check out an implementation from scratch, I have uploaded one on this repo on github.

 ## Exploring the data